Digital Quantum Simulation of Scalar Yukawa Coupling

+In what follows, we present and discuss the results obtained by running the designed quantum circuits emulating the system dynamics -- both for the cases of up to one and three boson-exchange processes -- on IBM Q. We start with the results obtained for the Loschmidt echo (Section~\ref{LoschmidtRes}).
+We then present the results obtained for boson occupation numbers (Section~\ref{BosonOccupation}) and adiabatic state preparation (Section~\ref{sec:AQC}).

-In what follows, we present and discuss the obtained results for the cases of one-boson- (Sec.~\ref{OneBosonRes}) and three-boson exchange (Sec.~\ref{ThreeBosonRes}).
-We benchmark the accuracy of our DQS by comparing the results obtained on IBM Q processors with those resulting from a numerically-exact treatment of the quantum dynamics of the model under consideration on a classical computer.
+We benchmark the accuracy of our DQS by comparing the results obtained on the IBM Q processor \cite{ibmq} \texttt{ibmq\textunderscore manila} with those resulting from a numerically-exact treatment of the quantum dynamics governed by the truncated Hamiltonians of the model under consideration on a classical computer.

-To show that our single-site model of scalar Yukawa coupling exhibits nontrivial quantum dynamics, we perform DQS of this model for a variety of initial states of the fermion-boson system.
-After preparing the desired initial state, we construct the states $|\psi(t)\rangle$ of the system at different times $t$ by applying the designed two-qubit- and three-qubit circuits that emulate the system dynamics following a Yukawa-interaction quench at $t=0$.
-Finally, for each of those constructed states we perform measurements that give us access to the desired quantities, bearing in mind the relevant expressions in the Pauli basis [cf. Eqs.~\eqref{eq:JWMapping} and \eqref{eq:BosonPartNumber}].
+To demonstrate that our simplified, single-site model of scalar Yukawa coupling exhibits nontrivial quantum dynamics, we perform DQS of this model taking the vacuum state as the initial state of the boson-fermion system at hand.
+We construct the states $|\psi(t)\rangle$ of the system at different times $t$ by applying the designed two- and three-qubit circuits that emulate the system dynamics following a Yukawa-interaction quench at $t=0$.
+Finally, for each of those constructed states we perform measurements that give us access to the desired quantities, bearing in mind the relevant expressions in the Pauli basis [cf. Equations~\eqref{eq:JWMapping} and \eqref{eq:BosonPartNumber}].

-Given that the DQS of the single-site fermion-boson model under consideration only requires two- and three-qubit systems [cf. Sec.~\ref{circ_synth}], for benchmarking purposes we made use of two freely available IBM Q processors.
-More precisely, we performed DQS in the case of up to one boson exchange on the five-qubit \textit{ibm\textunderscore oslo} processor, while for the case of up to three bosons we used the seven-qubit \textit{ibmq\textunderscore quito}.
-The qubit-connectivity graphs (coupling maps) of these two quantum processors are depicted in Figs.~\ref{fig:CouplingMaps}(a) and \ref{fig:CouplingMaps}(b), respectively.
+Given that the DQS of the single-site boson-fermion model under consideration only requires two- and three-qubit systems [cf. Section~\ref{circ_synth}], for benchmarking purposes it was sufficient to make use of the freely available, five-qubit processor \texttt{ibmq\textunderscore manila}~\cite{ibmq}.
+The qubit-connectivity graph (coupling map) of this quantum processor, with the corresponding enumeration of physical qubits, is depicted in Figure~\ref{fig:CouplingMaps2}.